hpe-dev-incubator/hpe-dev-portal/content/blog/data-analytic-with-pyspark-using-hpe-ezmeral-container-platform.md

-Run the following command for changing the access mode.
+Run the following command for changing the access mode: